qcode-software/qcode-ui/docs/validation.md

 This plugin provides server-side validation of a form through use of ajax requests.

-When validation is successful the plugin will parse the response from the server and provide feedback to the user through use of tooltips and general messages.
+When validation is successful the plugin will parse the response from the server and provide feedback to the user through use of tooltips that are directed at specific form elements and general messages.
 By default, if all inputs are valid then the form will be resubmitted without validation.

 ## Tooltips